 By now the story of the sinking of the Titanic is well-known and well-worn: Man creates an “unsinkable ship” and, in his hubris, brings along too few lifeboats.
 An iceberg does away with this arrogance by tearing a hole in the side of the ship, sending it and thousands of passengers to the icy depths of the North Atlantic.

 But according to a new documentary, the iceberg may not have been the sole reason for the sinking of the Titanic.
-Instead, in an extraordinarily stroke of bad luck, the iceberg may have struck in the exact spot where the hull had been weakened by a coal fire that blazed in the depths of the ship prior to disembarking.
+Instead, in an extraordinary stroke of bad luck, the iceberg may have struck in the exact spot where the hull had been weakened by a coal fire that blazed in the depths of the ship prior to disembarking.

 Irish journalist Senan Molony argues in his January 2017 documentary “Titanic: The New Evidence” the hull of the ship was compromised weeks before its ill-fated voyage.
-He examined photos and eye-witness testimonies to determine that a fire spontaneously lit inside one of Titanic‘s coal bunkers and severely weakened a segment of the ship’s hull.
+He examined photos and eye-witness testimonies to determine that fire spontaneously lit inside one of Titanic‘s coal bunkers and severely weakened a segment of the ship’s hull.

 The ah-ha moment for Molony came when he discovered a trove of previously unknown photographs.
 Four years ago he purchased them from a descendant of the engineering chief of Harland and Wolff, the Irish company that built the Titanic.
-He was startled to see a thirty-foot-long black streak documented on the outside of the ships hull, near where the iceberg struck its blow.
+He was startled to see a thirty-foot-long black streak documented on the outside of the ship’s hull, near where the iceberg struck its blow.